Basvdbrink1998/Influencing-social-networks/README.md

    To install them run `pip install -r requirements.txt`.

  - It is a good practice to install python dependencies in an isolated virtual environment.
+ - Bash.

 # Content of the repository

 ## Scripts

+- `Simulate_alphas`
+  - Runs the simulations for networks with different degrees of homophily.
+- `Simulate_sizes`
+  - Runs the simulations for with networks with a different amount of nodes.
+- `Visualize_strategy.py`
+  - Visualizes a given strategy step by step.
+- `Step_by_Step.py`
+  - Visualizes the simulation step by step.

 ## Python modules